Konattchi/plasma-windows-tray/README.md

 This project is an independent, unofficial modification of KDE Plasma Workspace.
 It is not an official KDE project and is not endorsed by KDE.

+P.S.
+Yes I understand no coding whatsoever.
+And Yes I made all of this using AI.
+But hey it works!
+I really missed that from Windows and now I got it back!
+Truth be told I have no idea how GitHub works and I hope people can contribute to this and update it if I am not around without having to remix it or something like that.
+Again I have no idea how GitHub works...